NEW Tool:

 Advocating publicly for improving the adoption, usability, and proliferation of open data and linked data.

 data.world continues to make our enterprise grade resources available to teachers for free to help build the data leaders of tomorrow.
-During 2020, we extended this offer to include anyone working on COVID-19 related efforts.
 Our Public Benefit Corporation status is an important part of who we are, and we believe that the proliferation of open data, and the tools for organization and analysis are critical to helping the world solve some of its largest challenges.
-In addition to supporting education, data.world is looking to expand into many more original research projects, like the Policing in America project.
+In addition to supporting education, data.world is looking to expand into many more original research projects.
 If you have an idea for a research project, or an existing project that has stalled, with social impact potential, definitely let us know as we’re looking to invest time and resources in helping more of these projects to grow.

 Data Licensing